x97mdr/pickles/README.md

-Time to pass on the torch
+The End of the Road - For Me
 =========================

-For the past year or more, I’ve had very little time to devote to Pickles.
-My professional interests have taken a different direction, so development of Pickles basically stalled.
+It's been an amazing time for me to work on Pickles.
+Now it's finally time for me to lay down the mantle and move on.
+I am leaving Pickles completely.

-Do you want to bring new enthusiasm to Pickles?
 Do you want to take over active development and maintenance at Pickles?
-Comment on [this issue](https://github.com/picklesdoc/pickles/issues/577), or contact me directly at dirk dot rombauts at picklesdoc dot com
+Contact me directly at dirk dot rombauts at picklesdoc dot com.
+I will hand over everything Pickles-related to you.
+This email address will remain active until 11 December 2020.

 Pickles
 =======